Phillezi/cicd-helper/README.md

 Small little cicd helper that can forward harbor webhooks to restart deployments on [`kthcloud`](https://cloud.cbh.kth.se/) by wrapping the [`kthcloud` api](https://api.cloud.cbh.kth.se/deploy/v2/docs/index.html).

-## Usage
+## Usage (of existing deployment)

-## Automatically restart all your images that use the image that has been updated on a harbor project
+### Automatically restart all your images that use the image that has been updated on a harbor project

 Tutorial
 1. Head over to your project on [the kthcloud harbor registry](https://registry.cloud.cbh.kth.se/)